lammps/lammps/doc/src/atom_style.rst

 dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.

-The *meso* style is part of the USER-SPH package for smoothed particle hydrodynamics (SPH).
+The *sph* style is part of the USER-SPH package for smoothed particle hydrodynamics (SPH).
 See `this PDF guide <USER/sph/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.

 The *spin* style is part of the SPIN package.